figtools/figgy/things_to_figure_out.md

 These are problems I intend to solve, once I figure out the best way to do it.

+- Move webhook url from under /figgy b/c all bastions users can see /figgy

 - Get CircleCi builds working with full test suite execution.